-For example, to calculate an exponential moving average over n periods ('ExponentialAverage[N]'), we generally consider that $10^N$ bars are necessary to obtain a precise result.
+For example, to calculate an exponential moving average over n periods ('ExponentialAverage[N]'), we generally consider that $20 \times N$ bars are necessary to obtain a precise result.

-If the beginning of the backtest is very close to the beginning of the chart, additional history may be provided by the server for the calculation of the trading system so that the indicators have results at the beginning of the bar.
+If the beginning of the backtest is very close to the beginning of the chart, additional history may be provided by the server for the calculation of the trading system so that the indicators have values at the beginning of the backtest.

-Personal Indicators
+Personal indicators

-It is possible to call ProBuilder indicators that you have programmed using the "CALL" instruction in a trading system.
+It is possible to call ProBuilder indicators that you have programmed using the "'CALL'" instruction in a trading system.

 '''

-a,b = CALL "HistoMACD"[5,6] // 5 and 6 being the parameters passed as input to the
+a,b = CALL "HistoMACD"[5,6] // 5 and 6 being the parameters passed as input to the HistoMACD function

-HistoMACD function

 '''

-To learn more about optimal use of the CALL function, read the section below on how to optimize your programs.
+To learn more about optimal use of the 'CALL' function, read the section below on how to optimize your programs.